Ling Long Pagoda: Description

 The permanent structure is a three-sided tower.
 The tower contains 6 occupiable pods with open space in between.
 One of the pods displays the Olympic rings.
 It is 128m tall, with 7 occupiable floors, each an equilateral triangle.
 The floors are subdivided into two levels.
 The glass-walled pods are held up by three supporting ribs at the three corners.

-During the 2008 Summer Olympics the building was operated by Beijing Olympic Broadcasting.
-Some international broadcast studios was located in the pods of the tower, offering skyline views as backdrops of Olympic broadcasts.
-Each one of each floor was occupied by a television network.
-CCTV, BBC, CBC Television for both French and English networks, France Télévisions - France 2 & France 3, Mexican olympic consortium, composed by Televisa and TV Azteca shared use of the tower's studio facilities.
-CBC has occupied the fourth pod from the bottom.
+During the 2008 Summer Olympics, the building was operated by Beijing Olympic Broadcasting.
+Some international broadcast studios were located in the pods of the tower, offering skyline views as backdrops of Olympic broadcasts.
+Each floor was occupied by a television network.
+CCTV, BBC, CBC Television for both French and English networks, France Télévisions - France 2 & France 3, and Mexican Olympic consortium, composed by Televisa and TV Azteca, shared use of the tower's studio facilities.
+CBC occupied the fourth pod from the bottom.
 BBC occupied the second pod from the bottom.
-France Television is also on the third floor.
-NBC's Today Show tapes are made from the ground floor.
+France Television was on the third floor.
+NBC's Today Show tapes were made from the ground floor.